Erma Bombeck was a really funny lady. I know, you’re

 participate in the ice bucket challenge.

-they got the timing just right but not in a good way.
+timing just right but not in a good way.

 My mate, Mooney, is a funny, quirky guy who can be a